 The Trust makes a single round of grants each year.
 Applications will only be considered if received no later than the deadline, publicised on the website - usually 31st March.

-All applications must be made electronically by email to secretarymdt@gmail.com.
+All applications must be made electronically by email to secretarymdt@gmail.com using the application form which is available on the website.